|

 that are beyond imagination.
 Historical examples are the Hindenburg

 disaster or the Black Death.
-More recent examples are Chernobyl,
+Other examples are Chernobyl,

 9/11, and Katrina.
 Worst Cases was covered in the Chronicle